-1.1 These reference radiographs illustrate various categories, types, and severity levels of discontinuities occurring in steel castings that have section thicknesses of 41⁄2 to 12 in.
-(114 to 305 mm).
-The reference radiograph films are an adjunct to this document and must be purchased separately from ASTM International, if needed (see 2.2).
-Categories and severity levels for each discontinuity type represented by these reference radiographs are described in 1.2.
+- 1.1 This standard extends the application of steel casting reference radiographs E446, E186, and E280 to ductile iron castings when determined appropriate for specific applications (see Section 4). - 1.2 The reference radiograph films are an adjunct to E446, E186, or E280, and must be purchased separately from ASTM International, if needed (see 2.1).
+Categories and severity levels for each discontinuity type represented by these reference radiographs are described within each applicable standard above.

-Note 1-The basis of application for these reference radiographs requires a prior purchaser supplier agreement of radiographic examination attributes and classification criterion as described in Sections 4, 6, and 7 of this standard.
-Reference radiographs for other steel casting thicknesses may be found in Reference Radiograph standards E446 and E186.
-Reference radiograph E186 provides some overlap of severity levels for similar discontinuity categories within the same energy level range (see 4.2, 5.1, and 6.3).
+Note 1-The basis of application for these reference radiographs requires a prior purchaser supplier agreement of radiographic examination attributes and classification criterion as described in Sections 4, 5, and 6 of this standard.